Nick-prog/Clive-Webhook/README.md

  ## Reported/Known Bugs
  All reported bugs may be caused from similar instead of seperate instances.

+ **Version 1.2**
+ * Program may still become temporarily frozen when downloading a large sum of files at once.
+ * Downloading errors are still a potential threat until stricter guidelines for the "Upload Documents" form are made.

  **Version 1.1**
  * When downloading to a large share drive, potential temporary freezing may occur.